Can you look at solar eclipse through digital camera screen

 Can you look at a solar eclipse through a digital camera screen?

-See also Best digital camera 1999
+See also How to choose a good dslr digital camera

 It is not safe to directly view a solar eclipse through a digital camera screen.
 The intense light from the sun can damage the camera’s sensors and potentially harm your eyes if you look directly at the screen.
 It is always recommended to use proper solar viewing glasses or other approved solar filters to view a solar eclipse safely.